|

 -Second mule: carries only the trekkers’ personal gear (maximum 13 kilos for person).

-EXCLUDING:
+| EXCLUDING: |

--Water: during the trek it is possible to buy bottled water in some places.
+| -Sleeping bag (if you need, you can rent one from our office) -Water: during the trek it is possible to buy bottled water in some places.
 The guide will indicate where this is possible and will also tell you where you can purify water

 -Tips for the guide and muleteer